Currently reading: The new cars of 2024 worth waiting for

 Polestar 3

-Sporting twin of the Volvo EX90 gets a 510bhp dual-motor powertrain and a 111kWh battery, delivering a range of 379 miles between charges.
-An early drive of a prototype revealed promising traits for its arrival in the UK: rapid pace, communicative steering and a roomy, nicely-finished interior.
+The sporting sibling of the new Volvo EX90 gets a 510bhp dual-motor powertrain and a 111kWh battery, delivering a range of 379 miles between charges.

 Read our Polestar 3 review